ietf-wg-cellar/matroska-specification/diagram.md

 |      |     |           | SimpleTag        |
 +-------------------------------------------+
 ```
-Figure: Representation of a `Tags Element` and Three Levels of Its `Children Elements`.
+Figure: Representation of a `Tags Element` and Three Levels of Its `Children Elements`